GeorgiosIoannouCoder/nyc-open-data-311-service-requests/README.md

 ### Key Features

 1. **Normalize the NYC Open Data 311 Service Requests dataset using third normal form.**
-2. **Make it as easy as possible for users to study, search, and retrieve the NYC Open Data 311 Service Requests dataset.**
+2. **Make it as easy as possible for users to efficiently study, search, and retrieve the NYC Open Data 311 Service Requests dataset.**

 <p align="right"><a href="#readme-top">Back to top</a></p>